godamartonaron/GODA_pyPPG/docs/tutorials/PZ_PPG.rst

 **Introduction**
 ----------------------
-The PPG signal is an optical measurement of the arterial pulse wave `(Charlton et al. 2019) <https://journals.physiology.org/doi/full/10.1152/ajpheart.00218.2019>`__, *i.e.*, the wave generated when blood is ejected from the heart, temporarily increasing arterial pressure and causing vessel expansion and contraction `(Alastruey et al. 2023) <https://journals.physiology.org/doi/full/10.1152/ajpheart.00705.2022>`__, the PPG signal is influenced by a range of physiological systems, such as: the heart, including heart rate, heart rhythm, and the nature of ejection `(Charlton et al. 2020) <https://ieeexplore.ieee.org/abstract/document/9733047/>`__; the blood vessels, including vessel stiffness, diameter, and blood pressure; the microvasculature, including peripheral compliance and resistance `(Charlton et al. 2020) <https://ieeexplore.ieee.org/abstract/document/9733047/>`__; the autonomic nervous system which influences heart rate variability `(Gil et al. 2010) <https://iopscience.iop.org/article/10.1088/0967-3334/31/9/015/meta>`__; and the respiratory system, which impacts the pulse wave through changes in intrathoracic pressure `(Charlton et al. 2017) <https://iopscience.iop.org/article/10.1088/1361-6579/aa670e/meta>`__.
+The PPG signal is an optical measurement of the arterial pulse wave `[1] <https://journals.physiology.org/doi/full/10.1152/ajpheart.00218.2019>`__, *i.e.*, the wave generated when blood is ejected from the heart, temporarily increasing arterial pressure and causing vessel expansion and contraction `[2] <https://journals.physiology.org/doi/full/10.1152/ajpheart.00705.2022>`__, the PPG signal is influenced by a range of physiological systems, such as: the heart, including heart rate, heart rhythm, and the nature of ejection `[3] <https://ieeexplore.ieee.org/abstract/document/9733047/>`__; the blood vessels, including vessel stiffness, diameter, and blood pressure; the microvasculature, including peripheral compliance and resistance `[3] <https://ieeexplore.ieee.org/abstract/document/9733047/>`__; the autonomic nervous system which influences heart rate variability `[4] <https://iopscience.iop.org/article/10.1088/0967-3334/31/9/015/meta>`__; and the respiratory system, which impacts the pulse wave through changes in intrathoracic pressure `[5] <https://iopscience.iop.org/article/10.1088/1361-6579/aa670e/meta>`__.
 Thus, there is potential to extract much physiological information from the PPG signal.

 Studying the morphological characteristics of the PPG may provide information on cardiovascular health.
 **PhysioZoo PPG** provides a framework and tools for extracting morphological biomarkers from the PPG signal.